kingfadzi/gateway/docs/telemetry_spec.md

 ## Purpose

-This document defines all telemetry metrics required for Governance Cockpit UI personas.
+This document defines all telemetry metrics required for Governance UI personas.
 Each metric includes: **definition, derivation (tables/fields), and acceptance check**.

 ---